NForza/Cyrus/getting-started/getting-started.md

 * Run the application and use the new endpoint from the `/swagger` page

-* Note that the app has an endpoint with a Route of "/customers" and that is uses the POST verb as described by the Command attributes
+* Note that the app has an endpoint with a Route of "/customers" and that is uses the POST verb as described by the CommandHandler attributes

 * Verify that the command returns OK and that you see a message in the console